AliceAlicek2304/fcj-workshop/content/5-Workshop/5.3-Create-ec2/_index.md

    - You can use the auto-created security group, or
    - Select **Select existing security group** and choose a security group you created previously

-   ðŸ”’ **Security Note**: Security groups act as virtual firewalls that control inbound and outbound traffic to your instance.
+   🔒 **Security Note**: Security groups act as virtual firewalls that control inbound and outbound traffic to your instance.
 Ensure your security group allows SSH access (port 22) from your IP address only.

    ![Create a VPC](/images/3/0006.png?featherlight=false&width=90pc)